 If you want your grain salad to hold well all week, choose heartier vegetables or fruits that won’t get mushy or spoil quickly.

 - Grains: any whole grain will work, but we recommend against using oats.
 Choose intact whole grains that keep their shape like brown rice, farro, quinoa, barley, and spelt.
-Refined grains like white rice can also be used, but the salad won’t be as nutritious.
+Refined grains like white rice can also be used, but the salad won’t be quite as nutritious.

 - Beans: any variety will work.
 If using canned beans, look for low-sodium options.
 Sodium-free options can also work, but from the culinary perspective, beans taste better when salt is added during the cooking process as opposed to afterwards.
+Drain and rinse before adding.

 - Fruit: use fresh or dried.
 Don’t use frozen fruit; it gets mushy when thawed and won’t provide the right texture.